-Roll up sides are an economical way of getting lots of air movement since no electricity is required.
+Roll-up sides are an economical way of getting lots of air movement since no electricity is required.

-Roll up sides become even more effective when used on longer buildings.
+Roll-up sides become even more effective when used on longer buildings.

-Roll up sidewalls are often used in combination with a small exhaust fan for early and late season ventilation when opening the sides is not practical.
+Roll-up sidewalls are often used in combination with a small exhaust fan for early and late season ventilation when opening the sides is not practical.

-If a structure is extremely sheltered, it is best to go even up to 6’ to create maximum opening.
+If a structure is extremely sheltered, it is best to go even up to 6’ to create a maximum opening.

-Roll up sidewalls are most effective when used in combination with peak end wall vents to create a “chimney effect” to draw warm air out of the building, especially when it is very calm.
+Roll-up sidewalls are most effective when used in combination with peak end wall vents to create a “chimney effect” to draw warm air out of the building, especially when it is very calm.

-These vents are effective for air movement when outside temperature does not allow opening of the sides.
+These vents are effective for air movement when outside temperature does not allow the opening of the sides.

 When a structure has a low profile, you will need to be careful during rainy periods due to moisture getting into the structure area.

-High profile structures (with straighter walls) usually work better with roll up sidewalls.
+High-profile structures (with straighter walls) usually work better with roll-up sidewalls.

-When preventing a floor draft is an issue, the roll up mechanism can be raised and then the structure is lined with a skirt for the bottom 2’-3’.
+When preventing a floor draft is an issue, the roll-up mechanism can be raised and then the structure is lined with a skirt for the bottom 2’-3’.

 When using this method of ventilation, it should always be done on both sides.

-An effective use of this method includes opening the “downwind side totally and the opposite side on marginally.
+An effective use of this method includes opening the “downwind side totally and the opposite side marginally.

-Download our Roll up Side Wall Installation information sheet for more information
+Download our Roll-up Side Wall Installation information sheet for more information